 I trod the earth, and knew it was my Tombe,

 And now I die, and now I was but made.

 My glasse is full, and now my glasse is runne,

 And now I live, and now my life is done

 The first line of this stanza utilizes the same confusing structure as those within the previous two stanzas.
 He states that “sought’ out his own death and found it “in my wombe.”
 As a reader will learn from the introduction, it was his familial religion, Catholicism, and his dedication to its cause that sent him to his death.

-The speaker describes how his time on earth was spent in his on “Tombe.”
+The speaker describes how his time on earth was spent in his “Tombe.”
 Every step he took led him closer to his own death.
-His life was more of a “shade” than a real existence.
+His life was more of a “shade” than real existence.

-The last three lines of the poem describes how the speaker’s time is running out.
+The last three lines of the poem describe how the speaker’s time is running out.
 His “glasse” or willingness to live is “full” but it is all “runne,” or running out.
 He has no more time left on earth, his execution is right around the corner.